sanchitdilipjain/aws-s3-security/docs/index.md

   **i.
 Enable Https**

-  In this section we will create a S3 Bucket Policy that requires connections to use HTTPS
+  In this section, we will create an S3 Bucket Policy that requires connections to use HTTPS

-   1. From the AWS console, click Services and select S3
+   1. From the AWS console, click Services, and select S3

    2. Select the bucket name